deusdat/migrantverde/README.md

 The goal behind the project is to apply to ArangoDB years of hard fought lessons (especially those that kicked us in the teeth).
 We needed a schema version manager that could create a database, add all of the collections, indexes and data population necessary for a developer to create a local VM of ArangoDB that looks like a mini-production.
 The system should automatically adjust to merges.
 At the same time, we need a way to downgrade changes when they prove to be troublesome.
 While providing all of this, it must also support the neat features we all know and chose ArangoDB for: sharding collections on distributed systems.
 This means that we can't rely on creating the collection automatically if it doesn't exist when inserting a document.
 Sometimes collections should come preloaded with some documents from start.

+# Deprecated
+This project is deprecated.
+Due to Java 9 issues and the imposition of the JVM into systems that wouldn't use it otherwise, this project is replaced with [ArangoMiGo](https://github.com/deusdat/arangomigo).
+Now you can get better migration configurations, great migrations and a standalone binary.
+All tolled an easier to use experience.

 Similar processes can be established on other database engines using [Liquibase](https://en.wikipedia.org/wiki/Liquibase)

 ## Learning by doing (Building a migration set)